dvinav/dvinav/README.md

 # Hi, I'm Dvin

 Full-stack web developer with 7+ years of experience (since the age of 13) in JavaScript/TypeScript, React.js, Next.js, Node.js, Bun.js, and Linux.
 Skilled in building applications of any complexity and comfortable working with any framework.
-Currently studying Business Administration and learning low-level programming with C/C++.
+Currently studying Business Administration.

 ## Skills & Technologies